arrayfire/arrayfire-rust/README.md

 ## Supported platforms

 Linux, Windows and OSX.
-Rust 1.15.1 or higher is required.
+Rust 1.31 or newer is required.

 ## Use from Crates.io [![][6]][7] [![][8]][9]